 In today’s episode, Dr. Marty Lueken, our own director of fiscal policy and analysis, chats with Dr. Michael Podgursky, professor of economics at the University of Missouri.
 The two break down teacher pensions—how they work, why they’ve created problems and how school choice can help.
-Click below to listen to the full episode.

 Marty: Hello and welcome to another addition of EdChoice chats.
 Today, we’ll be discussing an issue that’s received a lot of attention for financial challenges that are facing state and local government, teacher pensions.
 Today, we’re joined Dr. Michael Podgursky professor of economics at the University of Missouri.
 Welcome to the program.